nelsonic/nelsonic.github.io/ibm-promoting-apple.md

 ![IBM heart apple](http://i.imgur.com/mhCyV75.png)

-Does anyone else find it at least *interesting* that IBM sold its PC (hardware) division to Lenovo and is now promoting their **_direct_ competitors**?
+Does anyone else find it at least *interesting* that IBM sold its PC (hardware) division to [Lenovo](https://en.wikipedia.org/wiki/Lenovo) and is now promoting their **_direct_ competitors**?

 http://www.wsj.com/article_email/ibm-apples-rival-turned-partner-plans-to-help-other-companies-adopt-macs-1438765914-lMyQjAxMTE1OTAyNTcwOTUyWj

+After divesting from the (_low margin_) PC (hardware) game in 2005 IBM went after the "Services business".
+Then in 2014 the second part of IBM's "no hardware strategy" was enacted when they divested from Servers ...
+*Ironically* while IBM's earnings (and market cap/share) continue to decline Lenovo is doing *splendidly* with growth in most of their sectors.

 Evolution of IBM Logo